Yet, another quick lunch with JW in downtown. I love seeing him in the middle of the day.

 Next, we had the braised beef cheek steamed bao.
 The bun was really really soft, softer than the cha shu bao available at dim sum places.
 It felt really good at first, both in the hand and in the mouth.
 However, it was too soft that it quickly absorbed the sauce of the beef cheek and became very soggy.
 The bun was sort of unbearable when we were half way through… Nevertheless, the beef cheek was flavourful and tender.

 A trip to Banh Mi boys is not completed without trying their Banh Mi!
 So We ordered their Five Spice Pork Belly Banh Mi.
-Unlike the vietnamese sub I always have where the bread is severed cold, Banh Mi Boys’ baguette was slightly toasted which I actually like more!
+Unlike the cold bun of the vietnamese sub I always have, Banh Mi Boys’ baguette was slightly toasted which I actually really enjoy!
 The crispiness of the bun echoed with the crispiness of the picked carrots.
 Pickled carrots is one of the reason why I love viet sub so much and Banh Mi Boys did it just right.
 Moreover, they added japanese picked cucumber into their Banh Mi which was a good twist to traditional vietnamese sub.
 But I think it overpowered the pickled carrots.
 On the other hand, JW really liked the pork belly which was very tender because of their generous amount of fat.

 Overall, I think I enjoy the Banh mi thap cam from Nguyen Huong a lot more.
 Mainly because of their crazy special mayo and liver paste that elevate an ordinary sandwich to a whole new level.
 Also, I really enjoy the combinations of different vietnamese sausages and ham in one little sandwich, compared to the choices available at Banh Mi Boys.
 It is such an luxurious experience for $2.
 It really captures our hearts.
 I am actually surprise to hear from JW that he enjoyes Nguyen Huong viet sub more too since he is not a big fan of any sort of sandwiches.